Home remedies for cold and flu symptoms

 Once people have received both doses of the vaccine, and 2 or more weeks have passed after the second dose, the benefits of vaccination beyond stopping the spread of COVID-19 become clear.
 Several activities people participated in before the start of pandemic can once again be enjoyed.

-According to the CDC, once people are fully vaccinated, they can:
+According to the CDC, once people are fully vaccinated and in non-health care settings, they can:

-However, medical experts emphasize that because it is still unknown whether or not people can spread the virus after vaccination, everyone should continue to practice COVID-19 prevention measures.
-This includes regularly washing hands, wearing a mask, and social distancing when in public and when spending time with unvaccinated people from multiple households or with people who are unvaccinated and at greater risk for severe COVID-19 illness.
-Experts also recommend avoiding medium or large gatherings.
+However, medical experts emphasize that because it may still possible to become infected and spread the virus after vaccination, everyone should continue to practice COVID-19 prevention measures where appropriate.
+This is especially important when around people who are unvaccinated and at greater risk for severe COVID-19 illness and in crowded indoor settings, such as when using public transportation.

 Get COVID-19 vaccine information and access to COVID-19 resources from Sharp HealthCare.